You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Extensions

-While we have so far focused on misspecification of a single likelihood, practitioners are often interested in selecting among multiple competing likelihood specifications, each potentially subject to varying degrees of misspecification concern.
+While we have so far focused on misspecification of a single likelihood, practitioners are often interested in selecting or averaging among multiple competing likelihood specifications, each potentially subject to varying degrees of misspecification concern.
+In this section, we propose a framework for model averaging under such misspecification concerns, albeit without a formal axiomatic justification.

-Let $p_{1,\theta}(\bm{x})$ and $p_{2,\theta}(\bm{x})$ denote two candidate likelihoods, and let $\mathcal{Q}_{1},\mathcal{Q}_{2}$ denote the corresponding frequentist models, where, as in Section \ref{subsec:Models-with-prior-ambiguity},
+Let $p_{1,\theta}(\bm{x})\equiv p_{1}(\bm{x}|\theta)$ and $p_{2,\theta}(\bm{x})\equiv p_{2}(\bm{x}|\theta)$ denote two candidate likelihoods, and let $\mathcal{Q}_{1},\mathcal{Q}_{2}$ denote the corresponding frequentist models, where, as in Section \ref{subsec:Models-with-prior-ambiguity},